alanko0511/alan-code-snippet/README.md

 ![party parrot](https://cultofthepartyparrot.com/parrots/hd/opensourceparrot.gif)

-If you somethow find something useful, feel free to use it.
+If you somehow find something useful, feel free to use it.
 It's Unlicense!